 But you might not need/want to take a whole bundle of courses, or you might not want to wait.
 Or you might want some supplementary information to work with as you make your way through our online training.
 Or you might want to explore more detailed information before, during, or after face to face training.

-We’re developing a study guide that you can use for free.
+We have developed a free backgrounder that you can use to help identify gaps in your knowledge and what you need to study for the Foundation exam.
 You can review all the topics under each competency, watch videos, read articles.
-The study guide points you to information that’s available online, but we’ve done the searching for you already.
+The backgrounder points you to information that’s available online—but we’ve done the searching for you already.
 Our browser bookmark folders are impressive, if we do say so ourselves (nerd alert!).
 It’s part of how we create our online training and keep our content up-to-date: researching and reviewing the work of our colleagues and peers in the industry.

 Interested in finding out more?
 Contact us and our program coordinator, Carla, will give you a call.